ThatDaveStevens/Blog/Composer/readme.md

 The following solution types are available to be merged into a new solution model

-- Reference Dataset | Pattern
+- DXC Offering
-- Reference Dataset | DXC Offering
+- Emerging Partner
-- Emerging Partners
+- Alliance Partner
-- Alliance Partners
+- Pattern
-- Embedded patterns within any other solutions
+- Embedded pattern within any other solution

 ## The Graph Model